dreginkogan/Occams-Pipe/README.md

 The attachment ports are an interface between a bag and an Occam's Pipe.
 It consists of a 3D printed cylinder and rubber flap.
 When a bag isn't accessed, the flap remains shut, but as soon as you push an Occam's Pipe through, it opens.

+Attachment ports can be adhered to a container using spray adhesive or double sided tape.

 # Needed parts

 - 1" PVC pipe (can alternatively be 3D printed)